ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide3.jpeg">

 Note:
+So this is me.
 My field is statistical genetics, sometimes also called computational genetics.

+This framework is biased in that it highlights the interdisciplinarity of data science above all else that goes into it.
+It is also perhaps biased in valuing the disciplinary knowledge more than many people do, and perhaps that is a reflection of my past experiences in that first and foremost, I am a biologist.

-So this view of data science is most definitely biased by my training over lots of years of graduate school and postdocs.
-This venn diagram reprsents who I am, the specific manifestation of data science is at the intersection of statistics, computer science, and genetics.
-I'd be curious to hear about how you would describe yourself in this framework, even if you need to switch out statistics and computer science for other disciplines.
+I'd be curious to hear about how you would describe yourself in this framework, if you think it fits.

 ---